 What is REMEDY at Duke?

-REMEDY at Duke is a volunteer-run program within the Duke University Health System organized to recover usable surplus medical supplies and distribute them via Duke-affiliated and other non-profit global health projects to areas of need.
+REMEDY at Duke is a volunteer-run program organized in 2004 to recover usable surplus medical supplies from Duke Hospital and donate them via Duke-affiliated and other non-profit global health projects to areas of need.

 In an effort to improve safety and convenience, the U.S. health care system utilizes a wide array of disposable, “single-use” items.
-Strict regulatory and risk-management practices, economies of scale, and frequent changes in technology often make it difficult to recycle, re-process or return many usable supplies within our own system.
-As a result, United States health systems produce thousands of tons of waste each year that create increased greenhouse gas emissions and financial costs.
+Strict regulatory and risk-management practices, frequent changes in technology and supply sourcing often make it difficult to recycle, re-process or return many of these usable supplies.
+As a result, United States health systems produce about 6 million tons of waste each year, resulting in high purchasing and disposal costs and increased carbon emissions.
 Meanwhile, patients in medically under-served communities around the world suffer from the lack of even the most basic medical supplies.

-We work with Duke Health System administrators and staff to promote environmental sustainability at Duke, while at the same time supporting Duke’s global health and community service missions.
+We work with Duke Health System administrators and staff to promote environmental sustainability at Duke and support Duke’s global health and community service missions:

 • Reduce waste and promote resource sustainability through the recovery and recycling of usable surplus medical supplies